MicrosoftDocs/power-platform/power-platform/admin/user-session-management.md

 ## Inactivity timeout

-By default, [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps does not enforce an inactivity session timeout.
+By default, [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps do not enforce an inactivity session timeout.
 A user can remain logged in the application until the session timeout expires.
 You can change this behavior.

 - To enforce users to automatically signed out after a pre-determined period of inactivity, admins can set an inactivity timeout period for each of their [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] instances.
 The application signs out the user when the inactivity session expires.